 Applicants to the MFA program should submit their application along with samples of their work (10-15 pages of poetry, 15-30 pages of fiction or non-fiction), transcripts, GRE scores, and letters of recommendation.
 Most MFA students hold graduate assistantships, which provide stipends for the academic year and full remission of tuition.
 For 2012-2013, the stipend was $12,600 for nine months.
 The application deadline for admission with assistantship support is February 1, with notification by April 1.

 Most graduate assistants are assigned to the University's first-year writing program, in which they have full responsibility for two sections of composition each semester.
 An extensive series of pre-semester workshops, a semester-long seminar in the teaching of college composition, and a mentor system complement graduate work and assure professional development.
-In addition, some graduate assistants serve as tutors in the Department's Writing Center, while others are eligible to teach Core Curriculum literature courses and English 119, Introduction to Creative Writing.
+In addition, some graduate assistants serve as tutors in the program's Writing Center, while others are eligible to teach Core Curriculum literature courses and English 119, Introduction to Creative Writing.
 Limited summer teaching is also available to graduate students.